petros-d/docs/docs/install-aws.md

 ## Overview

-Welcome to Astronomer!
-We're excited to help you get started with the Astronomer Cloud Private Beta program on AWS.
-Below, you'll find instructions for how to complete the Astronomer Cloud install process, including prerequisites and the steps required for our team to provision resources within your AWS Account.
+We're excited to help you get started with the Private Beta Program for Astronomer Cloud on AWS.
+Below, you'll find instructions for how to complete the Astronomer Cloud install process, including prerequisites and the steps required for our team to provision resources in your network.

+At a high-level, we'll ask that you come prepared with a new AWS account.
+From there, you can expect to:
+- Create an account on Astronomer.
+- Share AWS account information with our team.
+- Create an IAM role that Astronomer can assume within your new AWS account.

-For the initial installation, Astronomer will provision a single Astronomer Cluster which hosts the resources and Apache Airflow components necessary to deploy DAGs and execute tasks.
+Astronomer will then create a Cluster within your AWS account that hosts the resources and Apache Airflow components necessary to deploy DAGs and execute tasks.
 If you'd like to support more than 1 Astronomer Cluster, reach out to us.

 For a complete list of the AWS resources that our team will provision in your AWS account, see [Resource Usage](resource-reference-aws).

 ## Prerequisites

+Before completing this setup, you will need:

+- A new AWS account.
-Before proceeding with setup, you will need a new AWS account with a user that has `CreateAccount` and `CreateRole` permissions on that account.
-Astronomer will then assume a role on that account to create and manage your Airflow deployments.
+- A user that has `CreateAccount` and `CreateRole` permissions on that account.

+For instructions, follow [AWS documentation](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).
+Once your AWS account is created, proceed to Step 1.

 ### VPC Peering Prerequisites (Optional)

 If any AWS resources are on a private network, you can choose between two options: